Mental Health & Wellbeing

 We have a number of groups and events that happen throughout the year, that promote positive wellbeing across the whole school.
 Some of these include:

-- The HHS SHIELD Group (Supporting Hellesdon's Inclusion, Equality, Love and Diversity) run by Miss Baker
+- The HHS SHIELD Group (Supporting Hellesdon's Inclusion, Equality, Love and Diversity) run by Mr Dobson

 - Exam Stress support groups, which starts in the build-up to exams

-- Lego Club, run by our Sixth Form Peer Mentors for Year 7 & 8 students
+- Lego Challenges, run by our Sixth Form Peer Mentors for Year 7 & 8 students

 - Hellesdon Heroes, a group for Young Carers